ioos/marine_life_data_network/_docs/data-flow.md

 * [OBIS Manual](https://manual.obis.org/) - This manual provides an overview on how to contribute data to OBIS and how to acess data from OBIS

 ## Sending to OBIS-USA
 Below are the various options for sending your data to OBIS-USA.
+OBIS-USA is part of an international data sharing network (Ocean Biodiversity Information System, OBIS) coordinated by the Intergovernmental Oceanographic Commission, of UNESCO (United Nations Educational, Science and Cultural Organization International Oceanographic Data and Information Exchange.
+OBIS-USA is the US node to OBIS and uses the [Integrated Publishing Toolkit (IPT)](https://manual.obis.org/ipt) as a platform to publish data which can then be registered and automatically harvested by OBIS and GBIF.
+For more details on the publishing process, please review the Marine Biological Data Mobilization Workshop lesson on [Metadata and Publishing](https://ioos.github.io/bio_mobilization_workshop/07-validation-and-publishing/index.html)

 * **Recommended**: use the [Dataset Review Request](https://github.com/ioos/bio_data_guide/issues/new/choose) issue to initialize the request.
 * Attend the monthly [Standardizing Marine Biological Data Working Group](https://github.com/ioos/bio_data_guide#monthly-meetings) meeting and discuss transfer options.